 Avoid starches including bread, pasta, white potatoes and rice.
 Eat real food with no limits on vegetables including sweet potatoes.
 Limited amounts of fruit provide micronutrients and fiber, but come with sugar.
 Don’t juice!
 It removes fiber that makes the sugar in fruits less toxic.

-Good fats from olive oil, nuts, seeds, olives and avocados.
-Salmon and sardines, poultry and limited red meat, preferably grass fed and as organic as you can afford.
+Include good fats from olive oil, nuts, seeds, olives and avocados.
+Eat salmon and sardines, poultry and limited red meat, preferably grass fed and as organic as you can afford.

-Intermittent fasting (water, black coffee and unsweetened tea allowed) allows your insulin sensitivity to be regained.
+Intermittent fasting (water, black coffee and unsweetened tea allowed) allows your insulin sensitivity to be regained by letting insulin levels fall.
 Dr Jason Fung wrote a great book The Obesity Code that explains the science behind weight loss and why fasting works to help you improve your health.
 You can also see more of his work and lectures at his site Intensive Dietary Management.
 Text to 217-415-5132 to get on the text message list for the “Fasters” movement connection, motivation and information about meetings to learn and support your changes.
 You can also get information about the group on Facebook at FasterIF

 Stop analyzing the options and get started.
 You will love your results.